samlaubscher/Bristol-Blackbook/README.md

 ### View Work Page

 When a user clicks on a work, they will be shown the image in large format.
-Below the image all the info will be shown, allowing users to click onone of these to be taken to its unique page.
+Below the image all the info will be shown, allowing users to click on one of these to be taken to its unique page.

 <div align="center">
 <img src="static\images\readme\wireframes\view-content-d.jpg" alt="Wireframe 1" width="500">